 It isn’t anything aggressive.
 A simple procedure and I will be okay.
 At least, that’s what the doctor says.
 I will be okay.
 The heaviness feels lighter.
 It’s still there but there’s hope now too.
 I think the best and I think the worst.
 My thoughts are playing in a seesaw, going up and down, confusing me.
 I don’t know how to feel somedays.
 I want the best, but the worst creeps on me.

 “We were able to get everything out, you are going to be fine.
 No chemo, no treatments, no pills, you are able to live your normal life,” the doctor says, and I feel like I could really breathe for the first time in months.
 There is nothing more gratifying than being told they got everything out.
 I will be fine.
 I will be okay.
 I have a chance at a great life.
 It’s amazing to be able to tell that to my parents and to my friends.
 I’m around for the long haul.

 Recovery is a little painful but I would so much rather feel this pain than feel that heaviness again.
-What I do feel is pain for the people that don’t get that chance, which is why I decide I will live life as best as I can.
+What I do feel is pain for the people that don’t get that chance.
+Which is why I decide I will live life as best as I can.
 For those who can’t.
-We’re all here on borrowed time, it’s important to live it, do as best as you can and love as much as you can.
+We’re all here on borrowed time and it’s important to live it, to do as best as you can and love as much as you can.